Double descent: When do neural quantum states generalize?: Additional experiments

-\paragraph{Appendix A: Observing double descent using less training data}\textemdash{} In this section, we provide further evidence that the position of the minimum test loss in the classical, underparameterized regime depends on the number of configurations in the training set, as suggested already by \cref{fig:main_DD}.
+In this section, we provide further evidence that the position of the minimum test loss in the classical, underparameterized regime depends on the number of configurations in the training set, as suggested already by \cref{fig:main_DD}.
 Here, we test its robustness by systematically varying the number of training configurations.